 Our Robinson refinery is in Crawford County in southeastern Illinois and has a crude oil refining capacity of 253,000 barrels per calendar day (bpcd).
 It was built in 1906 and purchased by MPC in 1924.
 For more than two decades the Robinson refinery has earned designation as an OSHA VPP Star site.
-The refinery processes sweet and sour crude oils into gasoline, distillates, feedstocks, propane, petrochemicals and heavy fuel oil.
+The refinery processes sweet and sour crude oils into gasoline, distillates, natural gas liquids and petrochemicals, propane and heavy fuel oil.
 Products are distributed by pipeline, transport truck and rail.
 Our people are passionate about what they do and how they do it.
 In addition to manufacturing products that are critical to modern life, we are committed to supporting our neighbors and strengthening our community through contributions, partnerships and volunteerism.

 Health, Safety and Environment

 At MPC, the health and safety of our employees is of paramount concern.
 We take steps to ensure an accident-free, incident-free workplace no matter where it is.
 Due to that commitment, we've implemented safety measures and been recognized as a leader in safety.
 At the same time, we are committed to minimizing our impact on the environment.
 As such, we are involved in multiple programs, support several organizations and implement various initiatives that aim to protect our environment and the local communities in which we operate.

 Below is a list of accolades and accomplishments that we've earned at our Robinson refinery.

 - 2020 Distinguished Safety Award – American Fuel & Petrochemical Manufacturers